numtide/system-manager/README.md

 </div>

+System manager is a tool to configure Linux machines.
+Unlike Chef, Puppet and Ansible, it only controls a small subset, and most of its changes are done in an immutable layer, thanks to the power of Nix.

-System Manager brings the power of NixOS-style declarative configuration to other Linux distributions.
-Describe what your system should look like, by specifying packages, services, and settings all in Nix, then apply it safely and atomically with a single command.
+Using NixOS-style declarative configurations, you describe what your system should look like, by specifying packages, services, and settings all in Nix, then apply it safely and atomically with a single command.
 Each change is reproducible, just like NixOS generations.

-If you're familiar with Home Manager, think of it as being similar, but for your entire machine.
+You don't need to be an expert in Nix to use it, as its syntax is straightforward.
+But if you're familiar with Nix and Home Manager, think of System Manager as being similar, but for your entire machine.
 Whereas Home Manager manages user environments, System Manager manages the entire system, starting at root-level configurations, packages, and services, using the same reliable, Nix-based model.

 System Manager builds on the many modules that already exist in [NixOS].